 To let you get to know the museum a little better, let me tell you about us:

-Waiuku Museum was established almost 50 years ago in the old Waiuku Fire Station.
+Waiuku Museum has been established for almost 50 years ago in the old Waiuku Fire Station.
 Over the years the collection has been maintained by volunteers, and this is still the case.

 Below is a brief summary of what is available at the museum.